Television's 'Survivor' dealing with #MeToo-era issues

 NEW YORK - The CBS game “Survivor” ends its 39th edition this week reeling from controversy over its first-ever forced removal of a contestant, a Hollywood agent sent packing after young women complained about inappropriate touching.

-The abrupt exit of player Dan Spilo, for what CBS said was an off-camera incident involving a staff member, didn't end questions about whether the network fumbled a #MeToo-era issue that it knew about months ago.
+The abrupt exit of player Dan Spilo, for what CBS said was an off-camera incident, didn't end questions about whether the network fumbled a #MeToo-era issue that it knew about months ago.

 CBS has the chance to address its decisions Wednesday, when it airs the traditional one-hour post-mortem discussion after the season's conclusion.
 Spilo has not been invited to participate.
 For the first time, that post-show discussion will be taped instead of live.